toluna-terraform/terraform-aws-dynamodb/examples/terraform-dynmodb/README.md

 backup_on_destroy     = boolean (true/false) default = true
 restore_on_create     = boolean (true/false) default = true
-init_db_environment   = string the name of the source environment to copy db from
+init_db_environment   = string the name of the source environment to copy db from autoscaling_enabled   =  to use autoscaling for DB read/write capacity
 ```

 if restore_on_create = true the following flow is used: